 During construction and operation of the EITP (transmission lines, substations, telecommunication lines), hazards such as accidents or spills from improper use, storage, or disposal of oil and/or hazardous materials would be minor, short term, and localized.
 Impacts from reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment would likely be minor, localized, and short term.
 During construction, the applicant would use their Hazardous Materials and Waste Handling Management Program (APM HAZ-2), which includes use, proper storage, and handling procedures as well as standards for hazardous waste transport.
-During operation and maintenance, the applicant would implement their SPCC Plan and Hazardous Materials Business Plan (APM HAZ-5)

-to facilitate quick and safe cleanup of accidental spills of hazardous materials.
+During operation and maintenance, the applicant would implement their SPCC Plan and Hazardous Materials Business Plan (APM HAZ-5) to facilitate quick and safe cleanup of accidental spills of hazardous materials.
 Implementation of a Worker Health and Safety Plan (MM HAZ-1) would reduce the risk of exposure to workers and the public and minimize the potential for release of hazardous materials.
+Additionally, MM HAZ-3 would require the applicant to submit a work plan to the appropriate agency for its review and approval prior to initiating any remediation work, and if backfill is used, MM HAZ-5 would require that it is tested and determined to be contaminant-free before being used.

 During construction and operation of the EITP, the potential to expose the public to previously unidentified contamination or to mobilize existing contaminants already existing in soils could result in only a minor, short-term, and localized impact because of the precautions that would be taken by the applicant and the unlikelihood of encountering contamination.
 The proposed project would not traverse any known contaminated sites, but it would cross or would be in close proximity to fuel pipelines.
-The applicant would conduct a Phase 1 ESA (APM HAZ-1) to identify recognized environmental conditions in the vicinity of the ROW prior to the start of construction.
+The applicant would conduct a Phase 1 ESAEnvironmental Site Assessment (APM HAZ-1) to identify recognized environmental conditions in the vicinity of the ROW prior to the start of construction, and MM HAZ-3 would require that the applicant prepare and submit a work plan to the appropriate agency for its review and approval prior to initiating the Phase I Environmental Site Assessment or any remedial activities.
 Before any grading activities would occur in California or Nevada, the applicant would be required to utilize the appropriate Underground Service Alert organization to identify the location of underground utilities and pipelines.
 In addition, the applicant would not use mechanical equipment within 3 feet of high-pressure pipelines (APM PUSVC-1), and a representative for the pipelines would be present to observe excavation activities around buried pipelines during construction (APM PUSVC-2).
-In addition, the applicant's Soil Management Plan (APM HAZ-3) provides guidance for the proper handling, onsite management, and disposal of impacted soil that might be encountered during construction activities.
+In addition, the applicant's Soil Management Plan (APM HAZ-3) provides quidance for the proper handling, onsite management, and disposal of impacted soil that might be encountered during construction activities.
 With respect to potential hazards to aviation, FAA has recommended distances between power lines and navigational equipment.
-The applicant would coordinate with FAA (MM HAZ-2) and notify the FAA in advance of construction (APM LU-1) to ensure that the EITP did not interfere with proposed navigational facilities and flight paths.
+The applicant would coordinate with FAA (MM HAZ-2) and notify the FAA in advance of construction (APM LU 1) to ensure that the EITP did not interfere with proposed navigational facilities and flight paths.
+Implementation of MM HAZ-4 and MM HAZ-6 would further require that the applicant properly identifies and disposes of hazardous construction waste.
+With respect to potential hazards to aviation, the applicant would notify the FAA in advance of construction (APM LU-1).
+Additionally, the applicant will comply with all FAA requirements upon construction of the SNSA (MM HAZ-2) which would ensure that the EITP does not interfere with proposed navigational facilities and flight paths.